microsoft/presidio/docs/presidio_V2.md

 3. Improved documentation, samples and build flows.

+## V1 Availability

+Version 1 is still available for download.
+To continue using the previous version:
+-	For docker containers, use tag=v1
+-	For python packages, download version < 2 (e.g. pip install presidio-analyzer==0.95)

 !!! note "Note"
 	The legacy V1 code base will continue to be available under branch [V1](https://github.com/microsoft/presidio/tree/V1) but will no longer be officially supported.

 ## API Changes